Lattice Lattice

 Lattice Node + Pebble: relay capacity for the mesh.

-A spare phone or a £15 dev board you flash in five minutes becomes a relay for every Lattice user near it.
-Coverage grows the same way Meshtastic's did — volunteers, deploying hardware where they live and where they pass through.
+A spare phone, or a £15 dev board you flash in five minutes, becomes a relay for every Lattice user near it.
+Coverage grows the same way Meshtastic's did: volunteers putting hardware up where they live and where they pass through.

 Free, open-source firmware No manufacturer No registration Solar / USB / spare-phone